algorithmiaio/dev-center/_pages/event-flows.md

 These message brokers are categorized separately because their configuration and capabilities differ.

 In the Kafka workflow, a connection to an externally managed Kafka broker is configured at the cluster level and an algorithm is then associated with a topic on that broker.
 The connection must then be enabled at the algorithm level for the Event Flow to function.
-As an Event Flows message broker, Kafka supports both publisher and subscriber algorithm configurations.

 In the SQS/SB workflow, no cluster-level configuration is required; the broker connection occurs only at the algorithm level.

-Event flows using these message brokers currently only support a subscription-based workflow (i.e., algorithms cannot publish records to these brokers).
+**NOTE**: With a Kafka message broker, the Event Flows feature supports both publisher and subscriber algorithms.
+With SQS and SB message brokers, the feature currently only supports subscription-based workflows (i.e., algorithms can only read records from, and can't publish records to, these brokers).
+{: .notice-info}

 These configuration differences are summarized below.
 For details on how to configure Event Flows using each specific message broker, see the corresponding linked documentation.